Renato Bartilotti

-Life
+Career

 After enrolling in Televisa's Centro de Educación Artística (CEA), Renato Bartilotti began his career as an actor in the telenovela Mi Pequeña Traviesa, produced by Pedro Damián, in which he played a character nicknamed "El Sopas".

 His first role was in Locura de Amor, alongside Osvaldo Benavides and Juan Soler; simultaneously joining the musical production for Primer Amor...
-A Mil Por Hora, telenovela for which he was able to insert three themes in its official soundtrack.
+A Mil Por Hora.